 #2 Consider the Pipe and Joint Coatings

 The quality of the provided and maintained protection by an oil and gas industry reflects the integrity of the industry’s infrastructure.
 The design and selection of the appropriate coating for pipes and joints also depend on many factors.
-These include weather conditions, rate of flow and physical state of the materials travelling through the pipe, flammability, and viscosity.
+These include weather conditions, flow rate and physical state of the materials traveling through the pipe, flammability, and viscosity.

-You also need to consider the location of the pipe or joint whether it is underwater, underground or above ground.
-So the coating needs to be formulated in such a way that it provides long term durability, internal and external.
+You also need to consider the location of the pipe or joint, whether it is underwater, underground, or above ground.
+So the coating needs to be formulated so that it provides long-term durability, internal and external.